brownfield-team/demo-spring-react-example-v2/README.md

 ```
 Failed to connect to the frontend server...
 On Heroku, be sure that PRODUCTION is defined.
 On localhost, open a second terminal window, cd into frontend and type: npm install; npm start";
 ```

+# Liquibase

+This project uses Liquibase to manage the structure of the database.
+See [the CS156 topics page](https://ucsb-cs156.github.io/topics/liquibase/) for more information.

 # Accessing swagger